This post deeply delves into the movie Revolutionary Road and the toxic marriage between L. DiCaprio and K. Winslet’s characters.

-John has a keen sense of awareness and isn’t consumed with the toxic positivity BS that everyone is playing into and calls it out like it is.
+John has a keen awareness and isn’t consumed with the toxic positivity BS everyone is playing into and calls it out like it is.

 He lives authentically, doesn’t roll with the crowd, and doesn’t blow smoke up people’s asses or throw BS onto people to help them feel better.

-Back in the day, people such as John, authentic eccentrics, rubbed people the wrong way.
+Back then, people like John, authentic eccentrics, rubbed people the wrong way.

-So they deemed him unfit for a society like he was freaking Richard Ramierez.
+So they deemed him unfit for society like he was freaking Richard Ramierez.

 Like many eccentric people back then, since he wasn’t your traditional conformist with traditional conformist ideas, he was sent to a psychiatric hospital and underwent electric shock therapy.

-John was able to come out into the outside world and meet April and Frank.
+John could come out into the outside world and meet April and Frank.

 He admired them for being untraditional in their ideas to move to Paris and live their lives.

-April Wheeler, realizing he is right on the money with what he is observing, just sits there quietly as she lights a cigarette as the scene unfolds in front of her.
+April Wheeler, realizing he is right on the money with what he is observing, sits there quietly as she lights a cigarette as the scene unfolds.

 Funny, the person deemed insane is the only one able to see their marriage for what it is.